TarjMecwan/CSC365-Project/docs/user.stories.md

 3. Exception: User attempts to register with an already used email.
  - The system will inform the user that the email is already in use and suggest they log in or reset their password.
 4. Exception: A listed item that is not good for running but is listed as a good running shoe.
   - The system will have a review system so users can see how good a certain shoe is for a certain task.
 5. Exception: Two users have the same item in their cart and try to checkout.
   - The system will check to be sure an item is available even if the item is already in a user's cart.
 6. Exception: A user makes multiple failed login attempts within a few minutes.
 - The system will make the user wait before trying again and notify the email attached to that account about the multiple login attempts.
+7. Exception: A user intends to make a search but they spell it wrong
+  - The system will yield results for products that are similar to user input
+8. Exception : A user's payment does not go through or has pending status.
+  - The system will notify the user, so that they do not make the same payment twice.
+9. Exception: User enters invalid data format in a form field (e.g., entering letters in a numerical field).
+The system will display an error message highlighting the specific field(s) with invalid input and provide guidance on the expected format, enabling the user to correct the information and proceed with the form submission.